US Senate committee advances renomination of Jared Isaacman as head of NASA

 Jared Isaacman, U.S. President Donald Trump's nominee to be National Aeronautics and Space Administration (NASA) Administrator, testifies during his confirmation hearing in the Russell Senate Office Building on Capitol Hill on Dec.
 3, 2025 in Washington, D.C.
 (Image credit: Anna Moneymaker/Getty Images)

-NASA may finally be on the cusp of regaining official leadership as the Senate votes on Trump's (re)nominated pick for the head of the space agency today.
+NASA may finally be on the cusp of regaining official leadership.

-Jared Isaacman, billionaire tech entrepreneur and sponsor of SpaceX's private Polaris spaceflight program, will face a vote Monday (Dec.
-8) before the Committee on Commerce, Science and Transportation, which will determine whether or not he will be installed as NASA's new administrator.
+Jared Isaacman, the billionaire tech entrepreneur and sponsor of SpaceX's private Polaris spaceflight program, faced a key vote on Monday evening (Dec.
+8) before the U.S. Senate Committee on Commerce, Science and Transportation, which determined whether or not to send his nomination as NASA chief to the full Senate.
+And the vote passed.

 Isaacman has flown to space twice.
 He privately funded both missions, which launched groundbreaking spaceflights aboard SpaceX Crew Dragons.
 The first, Inspiration4, was also the first all-civilian launch, while his second, Polaris Dawn, included the first civilian spacewalk.

-In his nomination hearing last week, Isaacman faced questions from the committee scrutinizing his relationship with SpaceX CEO Elon Musk and probing his position on NASA's science and human spaceflight programs.
+In his nomination hearing before the committee last week, Isaacman faced questions scrutinizing his relationship with SpaceX CEO Elon Musk and probing his position on NASA's science and human spaceflight programs.
 It was Isaacman's second such hearing before the committee, which had the opportunity to press similar questions to him in April, during his first round through the nomination process.

 Despite a positive and mostly bipartisan reception by lawmakers, a vote for Isaacman's confirmation earlier this year was halted when President Trump withdrew his nomination in May.
 Janet Petro, acting NASA Administrator at the time, later ceded the role to Department of Transportation Secretary Sean Duffy when Trump appointed him to the position in July.